top of page

 The Cephalic Index also called Cephalic Ratio, or CI (CR), measures head width compared to head length.
 It is calculated by dividing the width of the head by its length and multiplying by 100.

 This number helps identify brachycephaly, where the back of the head appears wider and flatter.
+Now you know what the numbers mean, here's how to get your baby's own:

 How clinicians interpret CVAI ranges